Skip to main content

 Metabolic Mayhem the Insulin and Appetite Connection

 The hormonal disruption caused by sleep debt extends deeply into metabolic regulation.
-Elevated cortisol and activity work together to promote a state of preparation for “fight or flight,” which includes mobilizing glucose into the bloodstream.
+Elevated cortisol and sympathetic nervous system activity work together to promote a state of preparation for “fight or flight,” which includes mobilizing glucose into the bloodstream.
 When this state becomes chronic due to sleep loss, it leads to two significant problems:

 1. Impaired Insulin Sensitivity ∞ Persistently high blood glucose levels from the cortisol-driven mobilization, combined with inflammatory signals also triggered by sleep loss, cause skeletal muscle and fat cells to become resistant to insulin’s effects.
 The pancreas must work harder, pumping out more insulin to clear glucose from the blood.
 This is a direct pathway to metabolic syndrome and Type 2 Diabetes.